shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 We can do so via the Twilio console dashboard, the exact steps for which are described in the "Twilio" section below.

-> The values highlighted in bold in the example configuration will be unique to your
+> Note: The values highlighted in bold in the example configuration will be unique to your
 > environment and needs to be replaced with appropriate values to work correctly.

 `pjsip_wizard.conf:`